-Contributors to the book include the inventors of hypertext, Siri, the hashtag, LaTeX, JSON, Wikis, WordPress as well as academics from leading universities and more, plus authors and thinkers in diverse fields: futuretextpublishing.com
+Contributors to the first volume include the inventors of hypertext, Siri, the hashtag, LaTeX, JSON, Wikis, WordPress as well as academics from leading universities and more, plus authors, poets, historians, scientists and thinkers in diverse fields.

 The competition is open to all students of all levels, in any location, after all, you are the future.

 The question we ask: What do YOU feel the future of text will be or can be?

 We are not looking for research or journalistic perspectives, we are looking for personal passions, whether it be for text on screens or text on paper, whether it be for typefaces, hypertext linking, libraries, neuroscience, books or social media–whatever you feel is important to write about and think about.

 You may submit only one entry and your entry must have a title which clearly presents the article (not just ‘The Future of Text’).
 Email your 1,000 words or less contribution to email@example.com following the criteria as described here.
 Please note that submissions will get rejected if they don’t fulfil the listed criteria.

 The prize is to be featured in the published The Future of Text book.
 The winner will also receive an iPad Air and a 30 min online chat with the co-inventor of the Internet, Vint Cerf.
 The winner of the first competition was Niko Grupen.